Georginah2/SML5202-final-Hutt/page6.md

 <p> Paris is not the only place where you can holiday in France.
 The rich culture of France allows you to immerse yourself in its traditions, even if only for few days or weeks.
 Let's talk about some places worth visiting in France </p>

 <h2> Paris </h2>
+<p> Nicknamed the 'City of Lights', Paris is the capital city of France.
+Home to Euro Disney, Asterix Park and the France ligue 1 football club,  Paris Saint- Germain.
+You can enjoy big name concerts at the many arenas or stadia, or shows at the Moulin Rouge.
+There are many restaurants and bars serving traditionl French cuisine.
+Paris has great train connections all over the country and an underground metro system. </p>
 <p> <strong> For Museums and Art </strong> </p>
 <p> The top five as rated on Tripadvisor </p>
   <p> <ol> <li> <a href="https://m.musee-orsay.fr/en/home.html"> Musée d'Orsay : </a>  https://m.musee-orsay.fr/en/home.html </li>